By now, you probably already know that the key to business and revenue growth isn't just bringing in new customers.

 13. Invest in customer service tools.

 For example, knowledge management software can keep your teams connected during urgent or complicated customer issues.
-If a sales rep needs to contact a service agent, they can ping them through the software and communicate in real-time.
+If a sales rep needs to contact a service agent, they can communicate in real time.

 They don't have to put a customer on hold or set up an additional meeting to troubleshoot a minor problem.
 This makes your team more versatile and keeps customers happy throughout the purchasing experience.